-With respect to the construction, renovation and equipping of the High School Facility and the Elementary School Expansion, the Borrower has entered into an agreement (the "Construction Contract") with RFP Construction Inc. (the "Contractor").
-The fixed stipulated and guaranteed price for the construction of the High School Facility set forth in the Construction Contract is \$25,000,000, including certain contractor supplied furniture fixtures and equipment for the gymnasium, subject to change order provisions under the Construction Contract.
+With respect to the construction, renovation and equipping of the 2018 Facility, the Borrower has entered into an agreement (the "Construction Contract") on June 11, 2018 with RFP Construction Inc., (the "Contractor").
+The fixed stipulated and guaranteed price ("GMP") for the renovation of the 2018 Facility set forth in the

+Construction Contract is \$6,550,000, including certain contractor supplied furniture fixtures and equipment for the gymnasium, subject to change order provisions under the Construction Contract.

-The Construction Contract provides that the date of substantial completion of the Facility is no later than July 1, 2019 and the Borrower expects to operate the High School Facility beginning with the 2019/2020 school year.
-The construction budget includes contingency reserves in the amount of \$1,500,000 to pay for construction and design contingencies.
+The Construction Contract provides that the date of substantial completion of the 2018 Facility is no later than August 31, 2018 for the K-2 component of the Facility, which will include ten (10) classrooms, specialty rooms, an administration area and cafeteria, and the Borrower expects to operate the Uniondale Campus beginning with the 2018-19 school year.
+The balance of the 2018 Facility will be completed on or before September 1, 2019.
+The Construction Contract includes contingency reserves in the amount of \$400,000 to pay for construction and design contingencies.

-The Borrower expects to spend approximately \$5,000,000 of Bond proceeds on non-contractor supplied furniture fixtures and equipment for the High School Facility, that is not included in the fixed stipulated and guaranteed price for the construction of the High School Facility under the Construction Contract.
+The Borrower expects to spend approximately \$2,000,000 of Bond proceeds on non-contractor supplied furniture fixtures and equipment for the 2018 Facility, that is not included in the GMP for the 2018 Facility under the Construction Contract.